Glastonbury Festival Events Ltd

 12 - All GFEL stewards working on site are required to be familiar with the Site Safety Rules and have access to the emergency contact sheet before starting work on site.

-The rules and contact details are updated pre-event each year, and will be available to download from the Resources page of this website.
+The rules and contact details are updated pre-event each year and will be available to download from the Resources page of this website.
 A copy will also be on display in each of the steward cabins/muster points.

 The site safety rules are particularly important if you are arriving on site before the festival opens.
 You will be expected to complete a brief induction training online - the link will be made available on the training page and advertised in Latest News in the steward home page as soon as the festival release it.

 Please note: Very few stewards will drive on site in an official work capacity.
-The Steward Coordinator will deal direct with such drivers to obtain driving licences and get appropriate authorisation from the Site Office.
+The Steward Coordinator will deal directly with such drivers to obtain driving licences and get appropriate authorisation from the Site Office.

 Allocated Shifts